SeaMonster-Studios/shopnsync/README.md

 * Sourcemapping
 * Cachebusting
 * Currently uses the default theme from the Shopify Slate project
+* Themekit – you can use any themekit command within a shopnsync project, as themekit is used under the hood for some of the tasks (uploading files).

 ## Customizability
 * I intentionally copy all the configs and Gulpfile to your theme directory so that you can modify w/e you want for your needs.